Kinetic/kinetic-cpp-client/README.md

 5. Run `make`

 #### BUILD OPTIONS:
 The following cmake options modify build behavior.
-All options are enabled by default, they may be disabled using the `cmake -DOPTION=OFF /path/to/git` syntax.
+You may change an option using the `cmake -DOPTION=ON/OFF /path/to/git` syntax.

-+ GOOGLE_STATIC: Builds static glog and gflags libraries and links them into the generated kinetic-cpp-client library.
-This makes life a little easier as the google libraries do not have to be installed separately.
-To prevent linker errors, unset if you are using either library in the application linking the kinetic-cpp-client library.
-+ PTHREAD_LOCKS: If set, pthread locks are registered with the OpenSSL library to ensure thread safety.
++ PTHREAD_LOCKS (default: on): If set, pthread locks are registered with the OpenSSL library to ensure thread safety.
 Unset if you are compiling in a non-pthread environment or otherwise wish to register locks yourself from your application.
-+ BUILD_TEST: Builds unit and integration tests.
++ BUILD_TEST (default: off): Builds unit and integration tests.

 Versioning
 ============